-MARKET ANALYSIS
+MARKET ANAYLSIS

 The life sciences industry is expected to continue to have substantial capital needs during the coming years as the number of products undergoing clinical trials continues to grow.
 All else being equal, companies seeking to raise capital are generally more receptive to non-dilutive debt financing alternatives at times when equity markets are soft, increasing the number and size of fixed-income investment opportunities for the Company, and will be more inclined to issue equity or convertible bonds at times when equity markets are strong.
 A good indicator of the life sciences equity market is the New York Stock Exchange Biotechnology Index ("BTK Index").
-While there was substantial volatility during the period, the BTK index decreased 4 per cent. during 2022, consistent with the 4 per cent. decrease during 2021.
-Global equity issuance by life sciences companies during 2022 was \$34 billion, a 68 per cent. decrease from the \$106 billion issued during 2021.
-Similarly, convertible bond issuance by life sciences companies declined to \$7.3 billion in 2022 from \$10.1 billion in 2021.
-We anticipate 2023 equity and convertible bond issuance to remain below 2021 levels which should continue to support appetite for non-dilutive debt during the remainder of 2023.
+While there was substantial volatility during the period, the BTK index increased 3 per cent. during 2023, compared to a 4 per cent. decrease during 2022.\\\ Global equity issuance by life sciences companies during 2023 was \$45 billion, a 31 per cent. increase from the \$34.4 billion issued during 2022.\\\\ Similarly, convertible bond issuance by life sciences companies increased to \$9.7 billion in 2023 from \$7.3 billion in 2022.\\\ We anticipate 2024 equity and convertible bond issuance to remain comparable to 2023 levels which should continue to support appetite for nondilutive debt during the remainder of 2024.

 Acquisition financing is an important driver of capital needs in the life sciences industry in general and a source of investment opportunities.
 An active M&A market helps drive opportunities for investors such as the Company, as acquiring companies need capital to fund acquisitions.
-Global life sciences M&A volume during 2022 was \$91 billion, a 38 per cent. decrease from the \$146 billion witnessed during 2021, driven mainly by the volatility in the equity markets.
-We are encouraged by the number of M&A opportunities that are starting to build up which should lead to a more active market in the near term.
+Global life sciences M&A volume during 2023 was \$189 billion, a 108 per cent. increase from the \$91 billion witnessed during 2022, driven mainly by the volatility in the equity markets.
+We are encouraged by the number of M&A opportunities that are starting to build up which should lead to a more active market in the near term.\\\ of USD LIBOR have either permanently or indefinitely ceased to be provided by IBA.
+As of 30 June 2023 the benchmark replacement rate is based on Secured Overnight Financing Rate ("SOFR"), and all LIBOR-based interest payments will now be calculated with SOFR beginning on the respective effective date.
+The Company has eleven loans with coupons that reference 3-month USD SOFR and five have a 2.5 per cent. floor or greater and six have a floor ranging from 1 per cent. to 2.00 per cent.
+As of 31 December 2023, the 3-month SOFR rate was 5.33 per cent, significantly above the floors in the eleven loans.